iemad/Learning-DevOps-2023/6. CI&CD Tools/Hands-on-5.1: GitHub Actions (Setup and Build).md

    ![image](https://github.com/iemad/Learning-DevOps-2023/assets/17620076/7d1dc425-1b36-449a-bdf4-dc0ba82a60fa)
 2) Go to the Runners option and create a new self-hoster runner:
    ![image](https://github.com/iemad/Learning-DevOps-2023/assets/17620076/53d7e02d-d27c-4d85-b85e-491e21ec102d)
-3) Prepare an EC2 instance in AWS, get into it, and update it.
+3) Prepare an EC2 instance in AWS, get into it, update it, and also install Maven.
 4) The follow these:
    ![image](https://github.com/iemad/Learning-DevOps-2023/assets/17620076/b8c12957-d6ff-4b99-88fd-c8d6ca930af5)
    - Do this part carefully: